manali-biswas/Multi-label-classification/README.md

 # Introduction
+This work was done as a part of Microsoft Internship 2020.<br/>
 NLP Python Module which extracts meeting intent from the chat history passed as a string.
 It returns json response of confidence scores of meeting, urgent and none.

 # Getting Started